Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 \subsubsection{Pullback of a fibre bundle}

 Let $\pi: E \rightarrow B$ be a fibre bundle with fibre $F$.
-If a continuous (or respectively smooth) map $f: B' \rightarrow B$ is given, then the fibre bundle $E$ over $B$ can be ``pulled back'' along $f$ to obtain a new fibre bundle over $B'$ with the same fibre $F$, denoted by $\fE$ and defined below.
+If a continuous map $f: B' \rightarrow B$ is given, then the fibre bundle $E$ over $B$ can be ``pulled back'' along $f$ to obtain a new fibre bundle over $B'$ with the same fibre $F$, denoted by $\fE$ and defined below.

 \begin{Definition}[Pullback bundle] Let $E$ and $f$ be as above, and let $\pi$ be the bundle projection for $E$.
 Then we define $\fE$ to be the subspace of $B'\times E$ which consists of points $(p,u)$ such that $f(p)=\pi(u)$, namely